Advanced Payment Security System:XGBoost, LightGBM and SMOTE Integrated: Introduction

-To present our research comprehensively, this article is structured as follows: Section II delves into related work on payment security and the sources of data used in our study.
-Section III provides a detailed overview of LightGBM, CatBoost, and XGBoost, along with a thorough explanation of our data processing methods.
-Section IV meticulously describes our experimental procedures, including the specific data processing techniques used, the steps involved, and the resulting outcomes.
-Finally, Section V summarizes the experimental findings, outlines potential applications of our approach, and suggests directions for future research.
+Next, in Section II, we will introduce the related work behind this article and the sources of our data.
+Section III will detail the technologies we used, including LightGBM, XGBoost, and the new ensemble model built on top of them, and provide a thorough explanation of our data processing and feature processing methods.
+This section will give an overview of the specific techniques and frameworks we employed.
+In Section IV, we will describe our experimental procedures in detail, including the various data processing methods used in the experiments, the steps of the processing, and the related results.
+Finally, in Section V, we will summarize the experimental results, outline our proposed directions for application, and lay the groundwork for future research.